phdata/tram-cicd-template/readme.md

 ## Stacks

 Tram example stacks can be found in the `stacks/` directory.
+For example, see the [soure-target](https://github.com/phdata/tram-cicd-template/tree/main/stacks/source-target) stack which is considered phData's base stack for customer engagements.